Paper-Shredder/Paper-Shredder/README.md

 ## Paper Shredder's GitHub for Pony Town!
 <p>Hello world!
-I'm Paper, Azzy, or any of my <a href="https://prns.cc/nohej">other names</a> and my pronouns are he/she (^^).
+I'm Paper, Azzy, or any of my <a href="https://prns.cc/nohej">other names</a> (^^).
 I tend to be awkward around strangers and people I don't know well, but I try not to bite!
 Though, I am quite fond of the block button.
 If you're curious, you can find a list of my interests <a href="https://rentry.co/all-hallows-eve">here</a>.</p>

 <b>🕯️ Before You Interact:</b>
 <br>➵ I'm one of those people that the guys at Cringe Culture Inc. hate; neurodivergent, queer, an alterhuman, and a selfshipper.
 To elaborate on one of those, I'm aroace and uncomfortable with romantic let alone s_xual gestures toward me, even as a joke.